Domestic Worker Rights

 - Notice of all federal and state laws applicable to domestic employment

 - Workdays and hours of work, including break times

 - Rate of pay and conditions of overtime

 - Other payment and benefits, including health insurance, workers’ comp, and paid leave

 - Frequency and method of payment

 - Any applicable live-in employment conditions

 Domestic workers must be paid at least the Nevada minimum wage, and payment must be made for all working hours, including sleep time and meal breaks if the worker is required to be on duty at those times.
-Hourly employees in Nevada are entitled to a special overtime pay rate of at least 1.5 times their regular hourly wage for all overtime worked if they work over 40 hours in a week.
+Hourly employees in Nevada are entitled to a special overtime pay rate of at least 1.5 times their regular hourly wage for all overtime worked if they work over 40 hours in a week and over eight hours in a day unless their regularly scheduled shift is 10 hours per day.
 Overtime compensation is not required for live-in employees.

 Employers must provide a minimum rest period of 24 hours each calendar week, and a minimum of 48 consecutive hours per calendar month, for all domestic workers hired to work at least 40 hours per week.
 The employee may agree in writing to work on a scheduled day off, but must be paid for all time worked.